brooksburkhead/housing-price-prediction/README.md

 # housing-price-prediction

-Using a linear regression model to predict house prices
+Quick project using a linear regression model to predict house prices.